loader image

 Ground to Overhead (G2O/GTO):

-This term means that you have to bring a weight from the ground into an extended position over your head, regardless of how you do it.
-Everyone has the choice of whether to use snatch, clean & jerk or another option.
+This term means that you have to bring a weight from the ground to an extended position over your head, it doesn't matter how you do it.
+Everyone has the choice of whether to use a Snatch, Clean & Jerk or any other method.

 Gymnastics: